Mapping IR emitter module KY-005 sensor/receiver module KY-022-IR sensor - A tutorial for raspberry pi

 sudo irsend SEND_ONCE SAMSUNG_AA59-00600A KEY_VOLUMEDOWN

-For each downloaded remote, I suggest to open the .lircd.conf file and check the remote name and the available keys under the section begin codes.
+For each downloaded remote, I suggest opening the .lircd.conf file and checking the remote name and the available keys under the section begin codes.

 Miss leading configuration

-A few tutorials related to the pi, will have an extra step regarding configuring the ir devices.
-The extra step says that it is required to update the file modules under the directory etc. For this post and the setup I am using this step is not require, there is no need to add an entry in the file located at /et/modules.
+A few tutorials related to the Pi will have an extra step regarding configuring the ir devices.
+The extra step says that it is required to update the file modules under the directory etc. For this post and the setup I am using this step is not required, there is no need to add an entry in the file located at /etc/modules.

 References